MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Space around zones

-The **Show space around zones** toggle enables you to determine sort of border or margin will surround each FancyZone window.
+The **Show space around zones** toggle enables you to determine what sort of border or margin will surround each FancyZone window.
 The **Space around zones** field enables you to set a custom value for how wide the border will be.

 The **Distance to highlight adjacent zones** enables you to set a custom value for the amount of space between FancyZone windows until they snap together, or before both are highlighted enabling them to merge together.